 Please note that cement mortar is used because the wall is a modern reproduction.
 Heritage repairs should always be carried out using traditional materials such as lime mortar, and the Point Master tool.

-Pointing Brick slips & brick tiles
+Video - Pointing Brick slips & brick tiles

-In this 2 minute clip the PointMaster is being used to infill a half-metre-square brick tile panel, which was built to demonstrate the tool at trade shows.
+Here the PointMaster is being used to infill a half-metre-square brick tile panel, which was built to demonstrate the tool at trade shows.
 You can clearly see how fast and accurate it is to use.
 The mortar is a hand mixed, 3:1 regular soft building sand and cement mortar mix, with the correct measure of plasticiser added (following the manufacturer's measures).
 Nothing else - This is a regular mortar mix.